Italian Rainbow Cookies Recipe

 • Preheat the oven to 350 °F. Line 3 quarter sheet pans (9.5"x13") with parchment paper or generously butter and flour the pans.
 If you don't have 3 pans you can hold the batter at room temperature until a pan is free and bake in batches.

-• Add the egg yolks, salt and vanilla and mix to incorporate.
-With the mixer running on low, add the flour and mix just until incorporated.
+• Add 6 egg yolks, ½ teaspoon table salt and 2 teaspoons vanilla extract and mix to incorporate.
+With the mixer running on low, add 12 ½ oz all purpose flour and mix just until incorporated.
 Remove the bowl from the mixer.

-• In another bowl, whip the egg whites with the remaining 1/3 cup of sugar to full peak.
+• In another bowl, whip 6 egg whites with the remaining 1/3 cup of sugar to full peak.
 Fold the egg whites into the batter.
 Divide the batter evenly into 3 bowls.
 Use the red food coloring to tint one portion and the green coloring to tint another portion.

 • Spread each of the batters into one of the prepared sheet pans.
 Try to get the batter as even and flat as possible.
 The more even the cakes bake, the better the finished cookies will look.